rodv92/PMTR_001_SRV/README.md

 - An expression : using tokens representing PMTR_001_SRV parameters, and a set of inequalities and logic.
 - A moving average to use for expression evaluation (except energy which is never averaged)
-- A dry run, which does not perform the relay action, but does log all action behaviour
+- A dry run bit (Yes/No), which tells whether to perform or not the relay action, while still logging all action behaviour
-- A recovery period during which the moving average must evaluate negatively the expression before reverting relay action
+- A recovery period during which the expression must keep evaluating to false before reverting relay action.
+This hysteresis is implemented for protecting devices which should not be turned on/off too frequently.
-- A HIGH or LOW state to command the relay on expression true. (on false evaluation the state commanded will the be opposite ) nb  : This evaluation from memory is the first action to be executed at boot up.
+- A HIGH or LOW state to command the relay when expression evaluates to true. (on false evaluation the state commanded will the be opposite ) nb  : This evaluation from memory is the first action to be executed at boot up.
 - A list of pins on which DIGITALWRITE Will be performed.
-It is recommended that each action activates a separate set of pins, otherwise the last evaluated actions will have precedence if not dryruns.
+It is recommended that each action activates a separate set of pins, otherwise the last evaluated actions will have precedence and overwrite the status of pins.

 There are 5 actions slots.